CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 #### SYS.3.1.M7 Regulated handover and return of a laptop [user]

 Depending on the purpose, laptops are only used by a single employee.
 B. as a workstation, which is also used for mobile.
-But they can also be used alternately by different employees, eg. For presentations.
+But they can also be used alternately by different employees, for.
+For presentations.
 Depending on the type of application, various safety requirements arise.
 Therefore, the purpose and type of use should be carefully planned.

 If the laptop is a workstation, it is typically used alternately mobile and stationary.
 It is possible to access different networks.
 For this purpose, the laptops must be secured in such a way that on the one hand the mobile application can not compromise, manipulate or lose important data of the laptop.
 On the other hand, laptops should not introduce any threats to the internal networks.